How much does a food truck cost?

 - Any extras such as beverages and dessert

-The average food truck cost can vary from $8 to $30 or more per guest.
-Cost will depend on the ingredients used, the amount of food being served, and the number of extras included, such as multiple cuisines, beverages or dessert.
+The cost will vary from $8-$30 or more per guest, depending on the type of food and number of extras included, such as multiple cuisines, beverages or dessert.

 Menus

-Your food truck menu costs will be reflected in the number of people served, the range of menu items provided and the quality of the ingredients.
-Companies typically charge based on the number of people they are feeding and which menu, cuisine or theme is chosen.
-Carefree Catering in Mesa, Arizona, offers what it calls "site dining" with a variety of buffet meals — from taco carts to burger bars — at an average cost of $8-$10 per person, depending on the menu choices and number of people served, plus a delivery charge that varies depending on the distance from their location to the client site.
+Food trucks are often owned by catering companies that have started offering "mobile services" via trucks and carts; on the other hand, some food trucks have added catering to their business model as a way to increase revenue.
+Companies typically charge clients who book a food truck based on the number of people they are feeding and which menu, cuisine or theme is chosen.
+Carefree Catering in Mesa, Arizona, offers what it calls “site dining” with a variety of buffet meals — from taco carts to burger bars — delivered at a cost of $8-$10 per person, depending on the menu choices and number of people served, plus a delivery charge that varies depending on the distance from their location to the client site.
 Sometimes they charge flat rates for a certain number of servings of a specific dish and bring enough ingredients to prepare that much food for the event.
-Flat rates start at $600 and go up.
+Flat rates start at $600 and go up from there.

-Jerry's Kitchen and and Farmstead Foods, based in Philadelphia, Pennsylvania, offers three tiers of themed menus that include a variety of food truck fare.
-Some examples of menu items and food costs are are as follows:
+Jerry’s Kitchen and and Farmstead Foods, based in Philadelphia, Pennsylvania, offers 3 tiers of themed menus that include a variety of food truck fare.
+Price ranges are as follows:

-If you have dietary preferences, always ask if a company provides alternatives.
-You may be able to accommodate both your vegetarian and omnivore friends with just one food truck.
-For example, Jerry's Kitchen and Farmstead Foods also offers a vegan version of its cheesesteak menu featuring seitan (a wheat-based meat substitute) "steak" and vegan "cheese whiz" for the same price as the meat option.
+Jerry’s also offers a vegan version of its cheesesteak menu featuring seitan (a wheat-based meat substitute) "steak" and vegan “whiz” for the same price as the meat option.

 Extras